Mill Bay Nature School

 For thousands of years, the beautiful and varied land in the Cowichan Valley has been the “classroom” for learners of all ages.

-Mill Bay Nature School is a free public school – presently for children ages 4 to 11 (and growing to include 12 -14 year olds in the years to come) – situated in the Warm Land of the Cowichan Valley – the beautiful traditional territory of the Hul’q’umi’num’ People who have lived in this place since time immemorial .
-We are rooted in a relationship with the Cowichan and Malahat Peoples – walking together with our elders-in-residence Tousilum and Sulsa’meethl George – and seek to build a place that honours the natural rhythms of this place, the lessons learned over millennia, and the structures of a village that honours, and ultimately serves, our xe’ xe’ smune’em – our sacred children.
-We enact the First Peoples Principles of Learning because they reflect the natural rhythms of a healthy, sustainable ecosystem – and we see this in the development of children with strong voices, respectful hearts, and brilliant minds who are known and know others – even as they struggle with and learn from diverse ways of being and seeing and knowing.
+Mill Bay Nature School is a public school – presently for children ages 5 to 12 situated in the Warm Land of the Cowichan Valley – the beautiful traditional territory of the Hul’q’umi’num’ People who have lived in this place since time immemorial.
+We are rooted in a relationship with the Cowichan and Malahat Peoples – walking together with our elders-in-residence and knowledge holders– and seek to build a place that honours the natural rhythms of this place, the lessons learned over millennia, that honours, and ultimately serves, our xe’ xe’ smune’em – our sacred children.
+We enact the First Peoples Principles of Learning because they reflect the natural rhythms of a healthy, sustainable ecosystem – and we see this in the development of children with strong voices, respectful hearts, and brilliant minds who are known and know others.

-The staff is committed to an emergent curriculum which flows from provocations, questions, challenges, and the living of life in a community of people; they may begin in the mind of a child, an adult, or a Hul’q’umi’num’ elder.
+The staff is committed to an emergent curriculum which flows from provocations, questions, challenges, and the living of life in a community of people.
 An attention to emergence requires nimble and agile responsiveness, and a willingness to walk together – Q’shintul –as we discover and learn together.
-The staff are also committed to the development of core competencies (described in the B.C.
-Curriculum) within themselves and the children: critical, creative and reflective thinking; personal development; social understanding and engagement; and robust, expansive communication skills – because we know how critical these are for lifelong engagement in an ever-changing world.
+The staff are also committed to the development of core competencies (described in the BC Curriculum) within themselves and the children: critical, creative and reflective thinking; personal development; social understanding and engagement; and robust, expansive communication skills – because we know how critical these are for lifelong engagement in an ever-changing world.

 For more information, please take a look at our Field Guide